robotboy655/robotboy655.github.io/lightsabers.md

 ### Adding new force powers
 ```
 rb655_AddForcePower( {
-	name = "My Force Power", -- Name of the force power, used in hooks too.
+	name = "My Force Power", -- Name of the force power, used in hooks too
-	icon = "C", -- The letter that will appear on the bottom of the screen
+	icon = "C", -- The letter that will appear on the bottom of the screen, optional
+	material = Material( "icon16/cross.png" ), -- The material to display instead of the letter icon, optional
 	description = "Description", -- Description, appears in the bottom of the screen
 	action = function( self )
 		if ( self:GetForce() < 16 or CLIENT ) then return end -- Do not run this function if our force is below 16% or on client